Juliette1012/Juliette1012.github.io/_posts/2020-08-28-THM-Linux-Challenges.md

 # Task 1 - Linux Challenges Introduction

-We connect to the machine with the following credentials :
+We log to the machine with the following credentials :
 Username: garry
 Password: letmein

 * How many visible files can you see in garrys home directory?

-`ssh -l garry IP_MACHINE` and we put the password **letmein**.
+`ssh -l garry IP_MACHINE` and we write the password **letmein**.
 To see how many files there are in home directory we used the command `ls`.
 There are **3** files.

 # Task 2 - The Basics